-please note: some of the NMEA 0183 sentences that are received require additional data before being sent
+Please note: some of the NMEA 0183 sentences that are received require additional data before being sent.

-4.4.
 AIS Power setting

 The A052T allows users to adjust the transmission power to suit their needs.
 There are three available output levels: 1W, 2W, and 5W.
-By default, the power is set to 5W, in accordance with Class B+ AIS standards.

-Users may choose a lower transmission power, such as 1W or 2W, if they require a reduced range to conserve power or avoid interference in specific situations.
+By default, the power is set to 5W, by Class B+ AIS standards.
+Users may choose a lower transmission power, such as 1W or 2W if they require a reduced range to conserve power or avoid interference in specific situations.
 For example, in a marina or congested area, a lower power setting may be preferred to limit the range and reduce the likelihood of unwanted AIS signals being broadcast over long distances.